-You or the contract holder may make an honest mistake in your application for coverage.
+You or the policyholder may make an honest mistake when facts are shared with us.
 When we learn of the mistake, we may make a fair change in premium contribution or in your coverage.
 If we do, we will tell you what the mistake was.
-We won't make a change if the mistake happened more than 2 years before we learned of it.
+We won't make a change if the mistake happened more than 2 years after the booklet-certificate effective date.